Noise Induced Switching and Extinction in Systems with Delay: Switching induced by additive white noise in a model system

-We now compare the theoretical results with numerical simulations.
-In particular, we have computed the mean switching time as the noise drives the system out of the basin of attraction of $q_A$ to $q < q_S$.
-In each of Figs.~\ref{fig:TEvsD}-\ref{fig:TEvsgamma} the solid curve represents the theory, while the data points are the mean values taken over 1000 simulations.
-To insure that trajectory doesn't drift back to the original basin we require that the trajectory be driven well past $q_S$.
-More specifically, we define the switching time to be when $q < -0.2$ and find that this threshold gives consistently good results.
+In this section, we compare the theoretical results with numerical simulations for switching.
+For the models (\ref{eq:simple_K}), we looked for the mean switching time $T_{\rm sw}$ as the white additive noise drives the system out of the basin of attraction of $q_A$ to $q < q_{\cal S}$ (in our system $q_A>q_{\cal S}$).
+To insure that a trajectory doesn't drift back to the original basin we require that it goes well past $q_{\cal S}$, so that the probability of returning to the basin of attraction is exponentially small.
+More specifically, we define the switching to have happened when $q < -0.2$ and find that this threshold is consistent with the no-return requirement.
+We then calculate $T_{\rm sw}$ as the mean first passage time (MFPT) to $q=-0.2$ given that the system starts from $q_A$.
+In each of the Figs.~\ref{fig:MCtau}, \ref{fig:TswvsD}, and \ref{fig:ExtvsD} below, the solid and dashed lines represent the first-order in $\tau$ perturbation theory, while the data points are the mean values taken over 2000 simulations.